Categories > Books > Harry Potter > A Horcrux’s Fate

 “I’ll try,” he said.

 Hermione crossed to him without a word, lowering herself beside him and reaching for his hand.
 He let her take it, their fingers intertwining in a silent promise neither of them could quite voice yet.
-Her grip was steady, grounding.
+Her grip was steady and grounding.

 They couldn’t afford to fall apart.
 Not now.
 Not with so much still at stake.

-Hermione’s voice was low and urgent as she turned to Slughorn.
+Hermione’s tone was low and urgent as she turned to Slughorn.
 “Professor… you said something before—about Dumbledore knowing how to repair a soul.
 Do you think it’s true?
-Could he have left something behind?
+Could he have left an item behind?
 A book?
 Notes?
 Anything?”

-“It’s possible,” he said slowly.
-“Albus had access to books most wizards would never even dream of.
+“It is possible,” he said slowly.
+“Albus had access to books most wizards would never dream of.
 But he was… selective.
 Guarded.
-Even those of us who knew him well never knew everything.”
+Not even his closest acquaintances knew everything about him.”

 He paused, his eyes distant.